icapps/flutter-icapps-license/example/README.md

-# Example for the icapps license
+# Example for the license_generator

 This will be generated.